Skip to main content

 Window Egress Laws

-Window Egress Laws Minimum Size RequirementsEgress regulations actually only apply to rooms like bedrooms and home offices that don’t have doors opening to outside.
+Window Egress Laws Minimum Size RequirementsEgress regulations only apply to rooms like bedrooms and home offices that don’t have doors opening to outside.
 Egress laws for at least one window in these rooms require the following:

 1. The window must open a minimum width of 20 inches